-Jury deliberations resume at Ghislaine Maxwell trial
+Jury seeks transcripts of accusers’ claims at Maxwell trial

 Maxwell’s lawyers say the government has used her as a scapegoat after Epstein killed himself in 2019 as he awaited a sex trafficking trial of his own.’

+The transcripts requested by the jury pertain to the testimony of two women who testified anonymously as “Jane” and “Carolyn,” along with the testimony of Annie Farmer, who identified herself by name and has spoken publicly about her experiences with Maxwell and Epstein.

-She has been held without bail since her July 2019 arrest.
+Maxwell has been held without bail since her July 2019 arrest.